 This card has many other perks such as travel accident insurance and lost luggage reimbursement, you can find out more in our United MileagePlus® Explorer Card review here.

 Citi® / AAdvantage® Platinum Select® MasterCard®, issued by Citi in conjunction with American Airlines.
-As a primary cardholder, when purchasing plane tickets with your card on an American Airlines flight, you will get your first eligible checked bag for free as well as the first checked bag of up to 4 people on your reservation.
-So, if you purchase 4 round trips with this card on an American Airlines flight, you will be saving $200!
-For a limited time you will also earn 50,000 American Airlines AAdvantage® bonus miles after spending $3,000 on purchases within the first 3 months of opening your card account.
+As a primary cardholder, when purchasing plane tickets with your card on an American Airlines or US Airways flight, you will get your first eligible checked bag for free as well as the first checked bag of up to 4 people on your reservation.
+So, if you purchase 4 round trips with this card on an American Airlines or US Airways flight, you will be saving $200!
+You will also earn 30,000 American Airlines AAdvantage® bonus miles after spending $1,000 on purchases within the first 3 months of opening your card account.
 You will also earn 10% of your redeemed AAdvantage® miles back - up to 10,000 AAdvantage® miles per calendar year.
-You can earn double AAdvantage® miles for each $1 you spend on eligible American Airlines purchasess.
+You can earn double AAdvantage® miles for each $1 you spend on eligible American Airlines and US Airways purchases.
 On all your other purchases, you will earn 1 AAdvantage® mile for every $1 spent on this card.
 This cards $95 annual fee is waived for the first 12 months.

 Read our Citi® / AAdvantage® Platinum Select® MasterCard® review to see all the pros and cons of this card.

-Southwest Airlines Rapid Rewards® Premier Credit Card.
+Southwest Airlines Rapid Rewards® Premier Credit Card®.
 With Southwest your first and second checked-bag are free, but this card still has some great benefits so we included it!
 Keep in mind that there are weight and size restrictions so make sure to read the full terms and conditions.
-New sign-ups can earn 25,000 bonus points (for 1 round-trip flight) after spending $1,000 on purchases made with this card within the first 3 months of account opening.
+New sign-ups can earn 50,000 bonus points (for 2 round-trip flights) after spending $2,000 on purchases made with this card within the first 3 months of account opening.
 Earn 2 points per $1 spent on net purchases made directly with Southwest Airlines and on participating Rapid Rewards hotel and car rental partner purchases.
 You will earn 1 point per $1 on other net purchases.
 You will also receive 6,000 points after each annual cardmembership anniversary.
 This card comes with an annual fee of $99.

 So, as you can see, using a frequent flyer credit card to purchase your plane tickets can help you save a lot of money on your checked baggage.
 The only downside to these cards is that they are airline specific and made for people who tend to fly frequently with the same airline.
 Click here to see the full list of airline credit card offers on GET.com.
 If you are not faithful to any specific airline and prefer cards that offer flexibility as well as miles, points and travel rewards, check some of our highly rated travel credit cards.